Co-CREATE 2.0

 Participants Can Expect To

-Explore the foundation and vision for FTE’s way of facilitating people and organizations to align their purpose, values, and action
+Take a deeper diver into FTE's way of facilitating people and organizations to align their purpose, values and action

-Explore the foundation and vision for FTE’s way of facilitating people and organizations to align their purpose, values, and action
+Take a deeper diver into FTE's way of facilitating people and organizations to align their purpose, values and action

-1. People who want to learn the art of co-creating and facilitating FTE-like conversations and discernment experiences.
+1. People who want to deepen their experience in the art of co-creating and facilitating FTE-like conversations and discernment experiences.

-3. People who want to strengthen their personal leadership and practice of facilitation, group discernment, and co-creation of faithful next steps.
+3. People who want to expand their facilitation toolbox and practice of facilitation, group discernment, and co-creation of faithful next steps.

 Yes, if they register to attend and cover their travel.
 On a case-by-case basis, persons will be subject to review.

-The registration is $449 and includes all expenses (excluding travel) for 3 nights of lodging, meals, and materials.
+FTE highly subsidizes the cost of this event.
+The registration is $550 and includes all expenses (excluding travel) for 3 nights of lodging, meals, and materials at the Chaminade Resort.

-For more information or questions, please email Christina Repoley.
+For more information or questions, please contact Marissa Akery.